intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 publication of policies, procedures, guidelines, rules, and related information regarding the RFC Series as a whole.

-Any and all future documents produced by the RSWG and approved by the RSAB shall be published in the Editorial Stream.
-Documents pubished in the Editorial Stream shall have a status of Informational.
-The Editorial Stream is not authorized to publish RFCs that are Standards Track or Best Current Practice, since such RFCs are reserved to the IETF Stream {{RFC8729}}.
+All documents produced by the RSWG and approved by the RSAB shall be published as RFCs in the Editorial Stream with a status of Informational.
+(Note that the Editorial Stream is not authorized to publish RFCs that are Standards Track or Best Current Practice, since such RFCs are reserved to the IETF Stream {{RFC8729}}.)

 The Editorial Stream will be used only to specify and update policies, procedures, guidelies, rules, and related information regarding the